Are you looking at a piece of land with a septic system?

 Once you’ve determined if this is true, you can find the septic system by taking the following steps:

-Looking on your home’s “as-built” drawing
+Looking at your home’s “as-built” drawing

 Checking your yard for lids and manhole covers